mobilecoinofficial/developer-portal/Content/Overview/0005_Network/0003_Network.md

 Each txo in the input ring of a transaction is annotated with a Merkle proof of inclusion in the MobileCoin Ledger blockchain.
 This allows new transactions to be validated with fewer blockchain read operations, improving efficiency and reducing information leaked to data-access side channels.

-Additionally, MobileCoin Ledger dramatically improves on the baseline privacy offered by CryptoNote and RingCT by requiring that the input rings for every transaction are deleted before the new payment is added to the public ledger.
+Additionally, the MobileCoin Ledger dramatically improves on the baseline security offered by CryptoNote and RingCT by requiring that the input rings for every transaction are deleted before the new payment is added to the public ledger.
 Digital signatures are added to the ledger in place of the full transaction records to provide a basis for auditing.

 <h2 style="color: #a7a7a8">MobileCoin Consensus Protocol</h2>